-Although Evo uses no byproducts, a class action lawsuit alleged that it was misleading to describe the pet food as "human grade."
-Evo's parent company, Natura Pet Products (owned by Procter & Gamble), admitted no wrongdoing but settled the lawsuit to avoid the cost of a court case.
-Now, Evo's website makes no claims about the grade of its meat, but it does state that its meat "meets all USDA/FDA standards for product safety."
+Although Evo uses no byproducts, a class action lawsuit alleged that it was misleading to call it "human grade."
+Evo (owned by Procter & Gamble) admitted no wrongdoing but settled the lawsuit.

 Premium-priced -- but cheaper than Halo.
-Compared to the top-rated Halo Spot's Stew Wholesome Chicken (*Est. $1.60 for a 5.5-oz. can) , Evo canned cat food costs slightly less and packs more calories per ounce, so you might not have to feed as much.
-A 5.5-ounce can of Evo Cat and Kitten Food has 200 calories, versus 136 calories for Halo.
+Compared to the top-rated Halo Spot's Stew Wholesome Chicken (Est. $1.60 for a 5.5-oz. can) , Evo canned cat food costs slightly less and packs more calories per ounce, so you might not have to feed as much.
+A 5.5-ounce can of Evo Cat and Kitten Food has 200 calories, versus 135 to 160 calories for Halo flavors.

 Natural Balance Indoor Cat Formula (Est. $1.20 for a 6-oz. can) is one highly rated cat food that costs significantly less than Evo and Halo foods.
 However, unlike Halo, Natural Balance contains grains, and it isn't low-carb like Evo.

-Review: Evo Cat Food, Susan Thixton, Updated November 2010
+Review: Evo Cat Food, Susan Thixton, As of January 2014

 3. The Orange County Register

-Very Good About.com's guide to cats, Franny Syufy, includes Evo on her list of the best canned cat foods (which she has fed to her own cats).
+About.com's guide to cats, Franny Syufy, includes Evo on her list of the best canned cat foods (which she has fed to her own cats).
 She lists the ingredients, but she doesn't explain why they're desirable.
-(Note: ConsumerSearch is owned by About.com, but the two don't share an editorial affiliation.)

-Review: Cat Chat Approved Foods, Tracie Hotchner, Not Dated
+Review: The List of Cat Crazy Approved Canned Foods, Tracie Hotchner, Not Dated

 Review: Wet Food, Editors of IBDKitties.net, Not Dated

-Fair Canned Evo Cat and Kitten Food hasn't accumulated as many reviews as the top-rated foods here -- only 20 -- but it still maintains a high rating of 4.5 out of 5.
+Canned Evo Cat and Kitten Food hasn't accumulated as many reviews as the top-rated foods here -- about 20 -- but it still maintains a high rating of 4.6 out of 5.
 Three say their cats don't like it.